CarmineOptions/carmine-protocol/README.md

 We're working on our own solution to make arbitrary timestamped data available on the blockchain, the [Chronos oracle](https://github.com/CarmineOptions/Chronos-Oracle).

+# Future Mainnet (for the purpose of an audit)

+Here are few notes that are mainly meant for audit, since the HEAD of master on github might not be 100% corresponding to the below "Development" chapter.
+The development chapter is targeted mainly on the Testnet contracts with are at the moment quite heavily behind the HEAD on master.

+Few notes:
+- The entire AMM is driven/updated/upgraded through Proxy contract and through an owner (Proxy.assert_only_admin).
+This will not be the case on mainnet, since the mainnet contracts will be updated by votes through governance.
+Ie the owner/admin (Proxy.assert_only_admin) is temporary thing.
+- There are things that are present in the codebase just to make sure the migrations on testnet work correctly.
+Which means that for fresh deployment those are not needed.
+These can be "if condition" up to entire external functions.
+- Withdraw capital can fail if there is not enough available capital in the pool.
+Ie if a lot of capital is locked in the sold options.
+- Withdraw and deposit of capital fails if the AMM is not able to price a single option.
+This can happen inside of Black-Scholes model and inside approximation of std. normal CDF, which works only for inputs between -8, 8.
+Which is sufficient in almost all cases, but once in a while it fails (just before option expiration, too distant strike price,...).
+- For the same reason in the approximation of std. normal CDF there can be options that are unavailable for trading.
+- Withdraw and deposit of capital is unavailable between option expiration and 2 hours before that.
+Those options that are just about to expire are not available for trading for the same reason for the last 2 hours before expiration.

 # Development

 ## Setup